kuznetckiy/geoscan_401_eng/uav.rst

    Installing of the battery

-15) Fix the battery by textile clasp.
+15) Secure the battery by textile clasp.